 7. Lentils

 Lentils are in the legume family, along with beans and peas.
-They’re high in protein and fiber, as well as B vitamins that may be especially good for your brain.
+They’re high in protein, fiber, and B vitamins that may be especially good for your brain.
 Getting a wide range of B vitamins in your diet is important as they play a key role in nerve signaling and brain communication.
 Deficiency in B vitamins like folate and B12 has been associated with a higher risk for depression.

-Plus, B vitamins help increase levels of neurotransmitters involved in mood regulation, such as serotonin, dopamine, norepinephrine, and gamma-aminobutyric acid (GABA).
+Plus, B vitamins help increase neurotransmitters involved in mood regulation, such as serotonin, dopamine, norepinephrine, and gamma-aminobutyric acid (GABA).
 Lentils can be purchased canned or dried, like beans.

 8. Coffee